 While a plunging elevator due to overcrowding is a common fear, exceeding the weight limit isn’t likely to cause a freefall.
 Modern elevators have safety features that prevent movement when overloaded.
 Instead of a terrifying drop, an overcrowded car will likely stay put, with the doors remaining open and an alarm possibly sounding.
 This is a minor inconvenience compared to the potential hazards of a packed elevator.
 Overcrowding can make it difficult to exit in an emergency, increase the risk of someone getting bumped or injured, and generally create an uncomfortable ride.
 Those weight limits are there for everyone’s safety and comfort.

-What to Do When the Elevator is Full
+What to Do When an Elevator is Full

 Imagine rushing to a meeting, and the elevator arrives, but it’s already packed.
 Resist the urge to squeeze in.
 Waiting for the next car is the better choice.
 It’s not worth the discomfort or potential safety risks.
 Similarly, avoid forcing your way onto an elevator as the doors are closing.
 It’s not only rude to other passengers, but also dangerous.
 Entering an elevator properly takes only a few extra seconds and contributes to a safer experience for everyone.
 A little patience goes a long way.